-"The list is incredibly impressive on so many levels that we are able to get such recognizable names," said Hagensick, who mentioned between 800 to 1,000 children will participate every day, Monday through Friday, \exists in a camp this summer. &"Even more impressive "Even more impressive - than that, was it was pouring down rain just an hour ago, and we are going to have 600 plus people under the tent and we are going to the tent and we are going to raise \$500,000 to support the YMCA and support kids and give them an opportu- $\frac{1}{\omega}$ nity to go to camp.
+"The list is incredibly impressive on so many levels that we are able to get such recognizable names," said Hagensick, who mentioned between 800 to 1,000 children will participate every day, Monday through Friday, in a camp this summer.
+"Even more impressive than that, was it was pouring down rain just an hour ago, and we are going to have 600 plus people under the tent and we are going to raise \$500,000 to support the YMCA and support kids and give them an opportunity to go to camp.